wkhere/stackless/Doc/library/bdb.rst

       The *arg* parameter depends on the previous event.

-      For more information on trace functions, see :ref:`debugger-hooks`.
+      See the documentation for :func:`sys.settrace` for more information on the trace function.
 For more information on code and frame objects, refer to :ref:`types`.

    .. method:: dispatch_line(frame)